Salary and contributions

-You need to report insurance salaries for some PSSap customers – find out who those customers are and what you need to do
+You need to report insurance salaries for some PSSap members – find out who those members are and what you need to do

 If your employee has Additional Death and Invalidity Cover (ADIC), you need to facilitate payment of ADIC premiums through your fortnightly pay file.
 Learn more about how employees apply for ADIC, how the premiums and benefits are calculated and who’s responsible for what.